Normal poops… rarer than unicorn poop?

 A new type of fibre

-Yes, we know you’ll do your best to incorporate fibre-rich whole foods into your diet….but if you’d also like a quick and easy option (that’s as close as you’ll get to a magic potion), check out our Superflora Daily Gut Health Boost.
+Yes, we know you’ll do your best to incorporate fibre-rich whole foods into your diet….but if you’d also like a quick and easy option that tastes so so good, check out our Superflora Daily Gut Health Boost.

 Include it as a daily morning ritual and you’ll reap the rewards of: